iEnzo-G/iEnzo-G/README.md

-- 👋 Hi, I’m @iEnzo-G
+- 👋 Hi, I’m @iEnzo-G, i'm 25 years old.
 - 👀 I’m interested in Developing of iOS app
 - 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on Apple, why not after all
 - 📫 How to reach me ?
-Send me an mail on enzogammino38@gmail.com
+Send me an mail on gamminoenzo.developper@gmail.com

 <!---
 iEnzo-G/iEnzo-G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.